blakethom8/cool-mint/README.md

 ## ⭐ Key Features

 - **Event-Driven Architecture**: Built-in support for designing and implementing event-driven systems.
-- **AI Pipeline Support**: Pre-configured setup for integrating AI models and pipelines.
+- **AI Workflow Support**: Pre-configured setup for integrating AI models and workflows.
 - **Scalability**: Designed with scalability in mind, allowing easy expansion as your application grows.
 - **Flexibility**: Modular architecture that allows for easy customization and extension.
 - **Production-Ready**: Includes essential components for a production environment, including logging, monitoring, and security features.